bxz9200/CLPA/README.md

 # How to Run the Code
 The current repository contains codes for the ImageNet experiments.
 We are cleaning up the codes for CIFAR-10 experiments and will update soon.
 ## A quick start to run experiments on the ImageNet dataset
-To finetune a phase II GAN with the triplet loss, run:
+To fine-tune a phase II GAN with the triplet loss, run:

 ```
 sh scripts/utils/launch_MyBigGAN.sh
 ```
-To generate poisoned dataset, run:
+To generate a poisoned dataset, run the following:

 ```
 sh scripts/utils/sample_finetune.sh